AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content: External Memory and Global Salient Content Augmentation

-} where $\mathrm{SG}(\cdot)$ denotes stopping the gradient backpropagation to lower GPU usage, which is a \textit{novel design} by this work, and $\mathrm{compress}(\cdot)$ performs convolutions with their stride and kernel size set to the compression ratio $r$. $r$ is set to $5$ after tuning on the development sets.
+} where $\mathrm{SG}(\cdot)$ denotes stopping the gradient backpropagation to lower GPU usage, and $\mathrm{compress}(\cdot)$ performs convolutions with their stride and kernel size set to the compression ratio $r$. $r$ is set to $5$ after tuning on the development sets.

 Next, to leverage the memory from the previous segment in summarizing the current segment, $M^{t-1}$ is concatenated with the inputs to the self-attentions to obtain the key-value matrices: